frequently asked questions

 HOW LONG WILL PSYCHOTHERAPY TAKE?

 Often what is brought to therapy is a long standing difficulty or way of being, therefore a ‘quick fix’ solution is not always a realistic expectation.
 The length of time that it takes to complete the full process differs from person to person, and most often depends on how much trauma (overwhelming past experiences) the person is carrying from their life journey.
 In my experience, clients generally experience noticeable and sustainable shifts or changes within the first ten to fifteen sessions.
+To complete all five phases is generally a longer term process.

 how does ship therapy differ from other forms of psychotherapy?